jeremyfelt/webconference-2014/talk.md

 You'll likely have trouble going too far back with provisioning, as software packages on servers would be really annoying to go back more than a version or two.
 But your code is more than likely flexible enough to handle that shift backwards.

 Ideally, it should be possible to tag version 1.0.1 and have it appear in production.
-And if something catastrophic happens and you need to revert, it should be possible to issue one command and have production go back to 1.0.0 or 0.9.5 or whatever you've specified.
+If something catastrophic happens and you need to revert, it should be possible to issue one command and have production go back to 1.0.0 or 0.9.5 or whatever you've specified.

 The only concern outside of code at this point becomes database and content related.
 Ensuring that things aren't deleted or unexpectedly moved elsewhere.